slashdd/charm-keystone/README.md

 TLS/HTTPS
 ---------

-Support for TLS and https endpoints can be enabled through configuration options.
+Support for TLS and HTTPS endpoints can be enabled through configuration options.

-To enable TLS and https endpoints with a certificate signed by your own Certificate Authority, set the following configuration options:
+To enable TLS and HTTPS endpoints with a certificate signed by your own Certificate Authority, set the following configuration options:

 - `ssl_ca`